Last Updated on May 17, 2023

-Options at the Palais range from gourmet, five-course meals at Michelin-starred restaurants to informal café fare.
+Options for eating out at and around the Palais range from gourmet, five-course meals at Michelin-starred restaurants to informal café fare.

 Le Grand Véfour, at the Palais’ northern end, holds three “macarons” from Michelin and is an obvious choice if you’re looking for a truly gastronomic table in the area.
 It also happens to be out of range for most of us.